thomasWeise/bookbuildeR/README.md

   + [aitoa](http://github.com/thomasWeise/aitoa) the repository for the sources of the book,
   + [aitoa-code](http://github.com/thomasWeise/aitoa-code) the repository for the sources of the example programs used in and referenced by the book,
   + [aitoa.pdf](http://thomasweise.github.io/aitoa/aitoa.pdf) the pdf version of the book, generated automatically by this tool chain,
-  + [aitoa.html](http://thomasweise.github.io/aitoa/aitoa.html) the html version of the book, generated automatically by this tool chain, and
+  + [aitoa.html](http://thomasweise.github.io/aitoa/aitoa.html) the html version of the book, generated automatically by this tool chain,
-  + [aitoa.epub](http://thomasweise.github.io/aitoa/aitoa.epub) the epub version of the book, generated automatically by this tool chain (the epub format is not yet working well).
+  + [aitoa.epub](http://thomasweise.github.io/aitoa/aitoa.epub) the epub version of the book, and
+  + [aitoa.awz3](http://thomasweise.github.io/aitoa/aitoa.awz3) the awz3 version of the book. generated automatically by this tool chain (the epub format is not yet working well).
 - A hierarchy of docker containers forms the infrastructure for the automated builds:
   + [docker-bookbuilder](http://github.com/thomasWeise/docker-bookbuilder) is the docker container that can be used to compile an electronic book based on our tool chain.
 [Here](http://github.com/thomasWeise/docker-bookbuilder) you can find it on GitHub and [here](http://hub.docker.com/r/thomasweise/docker-bookbuilder/) on docker hub.
   + [docker-pandoc-r](http://github.com/thomasWeise/docker-pandoc-r) is a docker container with a complete pandoc, TeX Live, and R installation.
 It forms the basis for [docker-bookbuilder](http://github.com/thomasWeise/docker-bookbuilder) and its sources are [here](http://github.com/thomasWeise/docker-pandoc-r) while it is located [here](http://hub.docker.com/r/thomasweise/docker-pandoc-r/) on docker hub.